 Thailand is a major rice-exporting country.
-However, the increase in rice production in Thailand in recent years was largely due to the expansion of cultivated area, while land productivity remained relatively stable and low (as compared with Vietnam, for instance, as the other main rice exporter).
+However, the increase in rice production in Thailand in recent years was largely due to the expansion of cultivated area, while land productivity remained relatively stable and low.

 Bureau of Rice Product Development, Mrs. Sukanya Kogngeon

 Bureau of Rice Product Promotion and Extension, Mrs. Julmanee Pitoonchareanlap